Glenn Pennington M.A. UKCP (accredited). PG.Dip Couns, RMN

 Counselling initial assessment/meeting £40

-Individual one to one session 60 minutes £40
+Monday - Friday individual one to one sessions 60 minutes £40

 EMDR £40 - £60 (depending on length of session)